hstatsep/other/writeups/example-mueller-python-recursion.md

             return True
 ```

 The boolean gets returned all the way to the "top" of the stack, into the main function.
-Here is the conditional I mentioned:
+I should also point out that we used [Python Tutor](https://pythontutor.com/) to step through the code and see the values of the subsets at each recursive call.
+Our example yielded 612 steps, so we had to simplify the input and that gave us 84 steps: much more manageable!
+I also eluded to a conditional statement; here it is:

 ```python
 if(subset_sum(all_coins,i)):